 1973 – 2020: Arbitration in Korea Over the Years

 The Korea Arbitration Act was enacted into law in 1966.
 The Convention on the Recognition and Enforcement of Foreign Arbitral Awards, aka the “New York Arbitration Convention” or “New York Convention,” is the Magna Carta of international arbitration.
 The New Arbitration Convention was ratified by Korea in 1973.

 Even though passing arbitration legislation in Korea and signing the New York Convention opened up Korea to potential international arbitration proceedings in Korea – few international arbitrations in Korea occurred until recent years.
 The reason for more international arbitration in the last decade versus prior decades is, in part, the presence of more Korean companies doing active business abroad.
-These companies are, often, demanding the placing into agreements, dispute resolution clauses designating arbitration in Korea.
+These companies are, often, demanding the placing into agreements, of dispute resolution clauses designating arbitration in Korea.

 It wasn’t until the Asian Financial Crisis of 1998 that international arbitration started to make waves in Korea.
 Foreign investors rushed onto the scene buying up bankrupt Korean companies and, amidst the chaos, began including arbitration clauses into these colossal mergers the investors were overseeing, setting a precedent for future Korean business transactions.
 Many Korean lawyers and international lawyers working in Korea, with lawyers from firms from abroad, became more aware of the benefits of arbitration for their Korean chaebol (conglomerate) clients.